 I-94 or port of entry stamp

-If you will arrive to the U.S. by Friday, December 22, 2017 at 12:00 PM, submit the required Document Review e-forms to have your documents reviewed early.
+If you will arrive to the U.S. by Tuesday, January 1, submit the required Document Review e-forms to have your documents reviewed early.
 If there are no problems, we will send you an approval email to exempt you from attending the Document Review session at International Student Orientation.

-If you do not submit the e-forms by December 22 at 12:00 PM, or you do not receive the approval email, you are required to attend the Document Review session at orientation.
+If you do not submit the e-forms by January 1, or you do not receive the approval email, you are required to attend the Document Review session at orientation.

 Request Approval to Arrive Late

 If you are not arriving in Tucson until after January 3, you must complete the following steps: